 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

 When You Turn on Your Tap, Consider the Source

-The water that is used by this system is surface water which is purchased from the City of Asheboro.
-The water sources for Asheboro are Lake Bunch, Lake Lucas and Lake Rocca.
+The water that is used by this system is surface water purchased from the City of Asheboro.

 Source Water Assessment Program (SWAP) Results